tipsi/tipsi-stripe/website/docs-md/createsourcewithparamsparams.md

 * [Implementing Custom URL Schemes](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10)
 * [Supporting Universal Links](https://developer.apple.com/library/content/documentation/General/Conceptual/AppSearch/UniversalLinks.html)

-You also need to setup your `AppDelegate.m` app delegate to forward URLs to the Stripe SDK according to the [official iOS implementation](https://stripe.com/docs/mobile/ios/sources#redirecting-your-customer)
+You also need to setup your `AppDelegate.m` app delegate to forward URLs to the Stripe SDK according to the [official iOS implementation](https://stripe.com/docs/mobile/ios/sources#redirecting-your-customer).

 ##### Android

 You have to declare your return url in application's `build.gradle` file.
-In order to do that, add the following code replacing `CUSTOM_SCHEME` with the your custom scheme inside `android.defaultConfig` block.
+In order to do that, add the following code replacing `CUSTOM_SCHEME` with the your custom scheme inside the `android.defaultConfig` block.

 ```groovy
 android {